 Q: How can my parents or guardians gain access to my academic performance?

 A: Champlain College may not, by law (FERPA), contact parents about a student's academic performance, unless the student gives the College permission to do so.
 Champlain encourages parents and guardians wishing to know how their student is doing to ask their student directly.
 We appreciate and value communication that is student initiated and student directed.
-For more information on FERPA: http://www.champlain.edu/current-students/academic-information/registrars-office/grades-and-transcripts/ferpa-information-guide.
+The Academic Records & Registration has more information on FERPA at Champlain College.

 Q: What is the objective of academic accommodations?

-A: In college, academic accommodations are granted to create a "level playing field."
-In other words, a student with a disability, who is qualified for admission, will have the same access to programs, services and activities as all other students.
+A: In college, a student with a disability, who is qualified for admission, will have the same access to programs, services and activities as all other students.
 Champlain will make appropriate and reasonable accommodations unless doing so would fundamentally alter the nature of the service, program or activity, or if it poses an undue administrative or financial burden.
 Often, the reason certain accommodation requests are not granted is that they go beyond the scope of this objective.

-Q: Are services for accommodations the same college to college?
+Q: Are accommodations the same college to college?

-A: Services vary from college to college.
-Students transferring from one postsecondary institution to another may experience differences in the level of services offered.
-Any student with questions should contact Champlain's Counseling & Accommodation Services.
+A: Accommodations may vary from college to college.
+Students transferring from one postsecondary institution to another may experience differences in the types of accommodations offered.
+Any student with questions should contact Champlain's Office of Accessibility.